flatironinstitute/labbox-ephys/doc/labbox_ephys_widgets_jp.md

 ```
 cd labbox-ephys
 pip install -e ./python

+export NODE_OPTIONS="--max-old-space-size=8192"
 pip install -e jupyterlab/labbox_ephys_widgets_jp
 ```

 In addition to installing the Python package, the latter command will also build the typescript project (the front-end code that runs in the browser and renders the widgets).
+The `NODE_OPTIONS` command may be needed in order to avoid an out-of-memory error during compilation.

 Next, activate the compiled jupyterlab extension: